cyounger88/landing-page/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Installing

 Open a simple HTTP server in the top level of the cloned directory.
-Then open the browser of your choice to localhost:8080
+Then open the browser of your choice to localhost:8080.

 ```